 Our universities in England are quite often isolated from the local community.
 The university has little contact with the people around.

 Beloved academics can make a wonderful contribution.
 Listen not to the theory of students but their experience.
-The experience of pressure, of stress, of anger, of corruption, of concern.
+Their experience of pressure, stress, anger, corruption, concern.

 Ask them, what shows compassion?
 Where is the metta (loving kindness).
 Talk from experience.
 The experience and theory work together.
 Universities spend too much time upstairs in the attic of the mind.
 Get in the basement.
 Look deeper.
 Upstairs depends upon the downstairs.
 Obviously.

 Use the arts.
 Art is incredibly important.
 We need fresh dialogues with the teachers, students and professors.
-We listened yesterday. to the translators, who are doing precious work.
-The precious work that takes place is often relying on three or four translators.
+We listened yesterday to the translators, who are doing precious work.
+The precious work is often relying on three or four translators.
 Some who are rather bald.
 They are getting older.
-They are not bald because they are monks but because, their hair is disappearing.
+They are not bald because they are monks but because their hair is disappearing.
 And if it is not disappearing it’s white.

 We need a new generation of men and women who can work together.
 There are such precious texts such as Ajahn Buddhadasa’s archive.
-We lazy English people have mental defects to learn the foreign language.
+We lazy English people have a mental defect against learning a foreign language.
 I think something is missing in my DNA.
 We rely upon our translators.
 When I heard the name ‘Suan Mokkh Bangkok’ I had no idea but my heart and mind was delighted.

-I want the bridge to be between householders and monks to meet to learn and share the deep teaching of the Buddha.
-This is very necessary to be developed.
+I want there to be a bridge between householders and monks to meet to learn and share the deep teaching of the Buddha.
+It is very necessary for this to be developed.

-Practice is one of the core advices of the Buddha.
-We need to practice, practice and practice.
+Practise is one of the core advices of the Buddha.
+We need to practise, practise and practise.
 We are the real Buddhadasa, Dhammadasa and Sanghadasa.